synoa/cerebro.pimcore.dataobjectsortindex/README.md

-<h1>Index Sort Bundle</h1>
+<h1>cerebro.pimcore.dataobjectsortindex</h1>

-> Update the "sorting" attribute for children of objects that are sortet "alphabetical"
+> Update the "sorting" attribute for children of objects that are sorted "alphabetical"

 > Manual sorting is not covered by this extension, you have to do this yourself!